Guido Henckel von Donnersmarck: Career

 Henckel maintained a well-stocked game preserve on his estate at Neudeck in Silesia.
 When Kaiser Wilhelm II visited Neudeck for a shoot in January 1890, he was able to kill 550 pheasants in a single day.

 As an investor in the publishing company, in 1894 Henckel was unwillingly drawn into the dispute between the editor of Kladderadatsch and Geheimrat Friedrich von Holstein of the Foreign Office.
 In a series of anonymous articles the journal had held up to ridicule Holstein, Alfred von Kiderlen-Wächter and Philipp zu Eulenburg.
 Kiderlen challenged the editor of Kladderadatsch to a duel and wounded him, but Holstein was not satisfied.
 He issued a similar challenge to Henckel, who maintained his innocence and declined to fight.
 Wilhelm II wisely refused to force Henckel to fight Holstein, for, years later, two junior officials of the Foreign Office asserted that they had been the authors of the Kladderadatsch articles.

 Wilhelm II granted Henckel the title of Fürst in 1901.
 The same year he declined appointment as Prussian Minister of Finance upon the death of Johannes Miquel.

 In the years preceding World War I Henckel was estimated to be the second-wealthiest German subject, his fortune exceeded only by that of Bertha Krupp von Bohlen und Halbach.

 In 1916 he founded the Fürst Donnersmarck Foundation in Berlin with the donation of about 620 acre of land and four million Goldmarks, an institution instituted to make scientific use of the experiences gained in World War I and to apply these insights in a therapeutic way, and now supporting the rehabilitation, care, and support of the physically and multiply disabled as well as research supporting that care.

 Marriages

-His first wife was Pauline Thérèse Lachmann (b.
+His first wife was Esther Lachmann (b.
 Moscow, 7 May 1819 – d.
 Neudeck, 21 January 1884), a courtesan better known as La Païva.
 They married in Paris on 28 October 1871.
 Besides the château of Pontchartrain, Henckel gave her the famous yellow Donnersmarck Diamonds - one pear-shaped and weighing 82.4 carat, the other cushion-shaped and 102.5 carat.
 Horace de Viel-Castel wrote that she regularly wore some two million francs' worth of diamonds, pearls and other gems.

 It was widely believed, but never proved, that La Païva and her husband were asked to leave France in 1877 on suspicion of espionage.
 In any case, Henckel brought his wife to live in his castle at Neudeck in Upper Silesia.
 He had a second estate at Hochdorf in Lower Silesia.